Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 At the end of modules installation you will see that it run **depmod** which is build the list of every module and it's dependencies, now all we need to run is `make install`, this command will install the kernel on our system and it use `dracut` which going to make some changes in our boot folder and in the GRUB to make some new option to load the new installing kernel so we can choose it one the GRUB menu, it also create the **initrd** which is minimal file that use in the RAM to load up the kernel.

-Just think about that, you boot up your system and your GRUB need to load up your kernel, your kernel contain many modules for manage the devices parts, he need to load them up from the hard disk, but there is a problem, he can't use the hard disk because he need module to do so and all of the module are in the hard drive, so for this issue there is the initrd, this file contain minimal modules that needed to load the hard disk for example, after that he load the kernel which will be able to load more kernel from the hard disk.
+Just think about that, you boot up your system and your GRUB need to load up your kernel, your kernel contain many modules for manage the devices parts, he need to load them up from the hard disk, but there is a problem, he can't use the hard disk because he need module to do so and all of the module are in the hard drive, so for this issue there is the initrd, this file contain minimal modules that needed to load the hard disk for example, after that GRUB load the kernel it will be able to load more kernel modules from the hard disk.

 You can find the initrd under boot folder, usually every kernel have it's own initrd, in my case my ubuntu contain 2 image of the kernel, one is 4.15.0-70 and the other is 4.15.0-72, the same numbering code have on my initrd files.